69 Love Songs: Notable cover versions

 "The Book of Love" was covered by Peter Gabriel; this cover version was featured in Scrubs during the season 8 final episode, "My Finale", the 2004 movie Shall We Dance?, and the South Park episode "Tweek x Craig".
 Taylor Hickinson covered the song as her character Raelle Collar in the Freeform series Motherland: Fort Salem.
 Ana Gasteyer recorded a version of the song for her 2014 CD I’m Hip.
-The Book of Love had also been covered by The Airborne Toxic Event.
+"The Book of Love" had also been covered by The Airborne Toxic Event.
+Olivia Rodrigo covered "The Book of Love" for War Child Records’ 2026 Help(2) charity album, a benefit for people affected by war and crisis in Gaza, Sudan, Ukraine, Syria, Yemen, and the Democratic Republic of Congo.

 "Papa Was a Rodeo" was covered by Kelly Hogan and the Pine Valley Cosmonauts on the 1999 Bloodshot Records album Beneath the Country Underdog.
 This song was also covered by Orville Peck, Molly Tuttle, and Golden Highway on the 2024 album Stampede.

 "My Only Friend" was covered by Deadsy and featured on the soundtrack for the 2005 film Winter Passing.

 "I Think I Need a New Heart" was covered by Black Country, New Road for the vinyl only EP Never Again Part 2.

+"I Don't Want to Get Over You" was covered by Superchunk in 2025.